malizemui/stand_up_bot/README.md

 Teammates - Daniel Tolessa (danielmt) and Mahlet Zemui (mtzemui)
-# stand_up_bot
-AI implementation of a 'Stand-Up Bot' for the automated software engineering workshop
+# AI implementation of a 'Stand-Up Bot' for the automated software engineering workshop

-This is a basic implementation of a stand-up bot that reminds people to take periodic breaks from sitting.
-It uses Python's built-in scheduler to set timed reminders.

-The stand-up bot will print a reminder message telling the user to "stand up and take a break."
-This reminder repeats on an hourly interval.
+This repository includes a python-based stand-up bot designed to facilitate remote team collaboration by automating the scheduling and initiation of daily stand-up meetings for developers.
+This bot integrates with the Slack platform, notifying team members to share their updates during the designated stand-up time.

 Pros/Cons of software engineering with ChatGPT